allrom/RoRPro/README.md

 # README

 This application was being developed when studying the ***Ruby-on-Rails basic and advanced principles and techs***.
-It's intended to simulate "question & answers" site dynamic behavior.
+It's intended to simulate "question & answers" site dynamic behavior (_StackOverflow_-alike).
+The development was carried out with principles of _Solo Agile_ and _TDD/BDD_ in mind.

 ![Question and answer site Demo](../demo_assets/demo/ror-pro.gif?raw=true)

 * __Ruby version 2.5.1p57__

 * __Bundler version 2.0.1__